PHP-DI/PHP-DI/doc/how-it-works.md

 - **a definition of a class**: `ObjectDefinition`
 - **a definition of an environment variable**: `EnvironmentVariableDefinition`

-The last type (class definition) describes how the container should create a class instance (what parameters the constructor takes, …).
+The class definition describes how the container should create a class instance (what parameters the constructor takes, …).